 - HTML Purifier: It helps fix poor html on user-generated content.

 - Mollom: It provides spam protection via the powerful Mollom service.

 The most crucial part of an SEO project is finding the right keywords.
 If you pick the wrong keywords, you’ll spend months working only to find that there is nobody who wants to buy your product.
 An extra few hours researching your keywords in the beginning will help you avoid this fate.

 Keyword research tools

-The Google Adwords Keyword Tool shows how many people searched for a particular keyword and related keywords in the last month or so.
+The Google Keyword Planner shows how many people searched for a particular keyword and related keywords in the last month or so.
 At its most basic, you type in the keyword you’re interested in and it gives you the quantity of searches for that keyword and derivatives of that keyword.

 - Google Trends – Allows you to see how a keyword has done over the years.